vijay21500269/LU-Decomposition/README.md

 ~~~
 ~~~
 ```

-/*
-'''Program to solve a matrix using LU decomposition.
+Program to solve a matrix using LU decomposition.
 Developed by: R.Vijay
 RegisterNumber: 21500269
-'''
-*/

 ```
 # To print X matrix (solution to the equations)
 import numpy as np